DerVerrater/gt-tool/README.md

 ### Authentication

+Authentication is token-based.
+There is no CLI option to prevent the token from appearing in any command logs.

+In order of priority, the token is loaded from:

-Authentication is token-based via environment variable `RELEASE_KEY_GITEA`.
+1. The environment variable `RELEASE_KEY_GITEA`

-Ensure your token has the appropriate access for your usage.
-This depends on what you're doing and how your Gitea instance is configured, so you'll have to figure it out for yourself.

-Most likely, you will need a token with "repository: read-and-write" permissions.
-See Gitea's documentation on [token scopes](https://docs.gitea.com/development/oauth2-provider#scopes) for more.
+2. Config files, key `token`

+Whether or not it is required depends on how your Gitea instance and the repositories inside are configured.
+For example, a default Gitea configuration will allow unauthenticated users to see public repositories but not make any changes.
+This means no token is required to run `gt-tool list-releases`, while `gt-tool upload-release` *will* require a token.

+For details, see Gitea's documentation on [token scopes](https://docs.gitea.com/development/oauth2-provider#scopes).

 ### `<GITEA_URL>`: